mkdoc/mktransform/README.md

 Accepts a list of functions that should return stream classes to be injected into the transformation pipeline.

+The [highlight](https://github.com/mkdoc/mktransform/blob/master/highlight.js) transform implementation serves as a good example; it highlights code blocks with info strings and rewrites the document stream.

 ## Install

 ```